apache/arrow/docs/source/python/interchange_protocol.rst

 data in “batches” of rows.

-Python dataframe interchange protocol is designed by the `Consortium for Python Data API Standards <https://data-apis.org/>`_ in order to enable data interchange between dataframe libraries in the Python ecosystem.
+The Python dataframe interchange protocol is designed by the `Consortium for Python Data API Standards <https://data-apis.org/>`_ in order to enable data interchange between dataframe libraries in the Python ecosystem.
 See more about the